jovanniochoa/jovanniochoa/README.md

 ### Hi there 👋
 I am currently working on making a website.
-Originally started as a website resume, but I am going to host projects on this website later on.
-Projects such as Helium Cryptocurrency map and logging, stuff like crypto analyses.
-I will eventually make a login.
-I will then make so many different features.
+This website will act as a resume website where I can host all of my projects for professionals to view.
+In it, I plan to showcase my talent and hopefully outreach and connect individuals like you (the reader.)
 ###
 What I am doing right now:
 ###
-Getting API's and making sure I am doing BEST Practice by restricting API calls to my domain...
-Now all I worry about is spoofing, so I am making a "Man On The Side" to make an server-proxy so I can safely store my API keps without them being displayed publicly.
+Getting API's and making sure I am doing BEST Practice by restricting API calls to my domain.
+This is mainly because I want to retain best practice while aslo publishing all of my commits to GitHub; thus making everything public would be difficult.